SABER: Spatially Consistent 3D Universal Adversarial Objects for BEV Detectors: Related Works

-In the domain of \textbf{pure camera-based attacks} \cite{xie2023adversarial, wang2025physically, wang2025unified, zhu2023understanding, zhang2021evaluating}, several works have evaluated vulnerabilities at the pixel and patch levels \cite{zhang2021evaluating, xie2023adversarial, zhu2023understanding}. \cite{xie2023adversarial} showed that methods without depth estimation and those using multi-frame inputs are more robust against such perturbations.
-Additionally, both \cite{xie2023adversarial} and \cite{zhu2023understanding} found that using BEV representations improves overall resistance to adversarial interference.
-Among recent contributions, \cite{wang2025physically} optimized a generic poster texture placed on the ground, visible to front and rear cameras, to induce false-positive object detection in BEV-based vision systems. \cite{wang2025unified} explored a broader approach, inducing large-scale hallucinated objects by pasting adversarial patches both on vehicles and vertically in the scene.
-In addition, Adv3D\cite{liadv3d} employs a NeRF-based renderer~\cite{mildenhall2021nerf} to synthesize adversarial vehicles.
-It inserts two fictitious cars into the scene to erase target objects in the BEV representation.
-However, the method suffers from inaccurate occlusion modeling and incorrect perspective consistency.
+In the \textbf{pure camera-based} domain \cite{xie2023adversarial, wang2025physically, wang2025unified, zhu2023understanding, zhang2021evaluating}, early studies evaluated pixel and patch-level vulnerabilities \cite{zhang2021evaluating, xie2023adversarial, zhu2023understanding}.
+These works found that BEV representations and multi-frame inputs generally improve robustness against such 2D-space perturbations \cite{xie2023adversarial, zhu2023understanding}.
+Subsequently, \cite{wang2025physically} optimized a poster placed on the ground to induce false-positive detections, while \cite{wang2025unified} used patches to generate large-scale hallucinated objects.
+Recently, Adv3D \cite{liadv3d} employs a NeRF-based renderer~\cite{mildenhall2021nerf} to synthesize and insert entire adversarial vehicles into the scene.
+However, it suffers from inaccurate occlusion modeling and incorrect perspective consistency.